kahlil/flow-state/README.md

 > One Direction Data Stream

 A simple Redux-type library entirely based on RxJS streams.
-An easy way to introduce a stream-based unidirectional dataflow into your app.
+This is an easy way to introduce a stream-based unidirectional dataflow into your app.

 ## Install